pin-yu/datalab-drinks-backend/README.md

 ```

 ## TODO
-- dockerize (in development)
+- using k8s to run a pod and monitor pod states
-- get history orders, not only just get this week's order (in development)
+- get history orders, not only just get this week's order

 ## Change Log
 ### 2021/4/23 - Version 2.2.0
 - Update Cama drinks menu
+- dockerize the server

 ### 2021/4/3 - Version 2.1.0
 - Enable HTTPS